nwakego98/nwakego98/README.md

 - 👋 Hi, I’m @nwakego98
-- 👀 I’m a creative and passionate knowledge seeker
+- 👀 I’m a consistent, determined and passionate knowledge seeker
 - 🌱 I’m currently learning Frontend Development
 - 📫 You can reach me on twitter  @GlowRee17